Most L&D teams know David Kolb’s name. Fewer know that half his theory has held up to four decades of research, and that half of it hasn’t.

 1. Diverging (CE/RO)

-Kolb called this learning style ‘diverging’ because these learners perform better in situations that require idea-generation and explain multiple ideas and concepts in mind.
-In fact, according to Kolb, learners with a diverging learning style are able to look at things from different perspectives.
+Kolb called this learning style ‘diverging’ because these learners perform better in situations that require idea-generation and exploration.
+In fact, according to Kolb, learners with a diverging learning style are adept at looking at things from different perspectives.

 Kolb also highlighted that people with a diverging learning style prefer to work in groups.
-Group work helps them to listen with an open mind and receive personal feedback.
-This allows learners to assess concrete experiences from various perspectives and take interest in other individuals.
+After all, group work helps them to listen with an open mind and receive personal feedback.

 So, in a nutshell, they prefer to watch or feel rather than do.
 Based on this, their learning preferences are concrete experience (CE) and reflective observation (RO).